 Living in Colorado means dealing with a unique set of weather challenges that can really put your home’s exterior paint to the test.
 From intense sunshine at high altitudes to dramatic temperature swings and the effects of snow and ice, the elements here work harder to break down paint than in many other places.
-Understanding how long your paint should last and what factors influence its lifespan is key to keeping your home looking good and protected.
+Understanding how long exterior paint lasts in Colorado and what factors influence its lifespan is key to keeping your home looking good and protected.
 This article explores how long exterior paint lasts in Colorado, what to watch out for, and how to get the most out of your paint job.

 Key Takeaways